One Day Challenge: SSIF

-The code can be found on my GitLab server, with the specification for the image format in the
+The code can be found in the repo, with the specification for the image

 I acutally really liked this project and it is something that I may come back to.
 I'm quite proud of my design, with SSIF supporting some nice features like a basic form of compression.

 When I started I didn't even plan to write the encoder, only the decoder, but after getting going I found myself writing both and even implementing the compression system into the encoder.

 While I do think that the code still needs some work, I am particularly proud of

 the decoder, which leverages higher-order programming and the

 to perform the decoding in one chain iterator functions.

 I am thinking of coming back to this project and adding some more tools, and probably a basic SSIF view viewer or BMP import/export.